Opened 9 years ago

 I would even go as far as integrating OMEdit with git if we had enough time to implement such features...
 Quite often there are commits to github repositories where there are suddenly files missing (OM seems to be the only tool checking the package.order where it is possible to detect that files are missing; the other tool vendors voted for making such a check only allowed to give warnings, not errors).

-comment:8 Changed 9 years ago by casella
+comment:8 by Francesco Casella, 9 years ago

 This would be nice to have, as long as the git plug-in tells me explicitly what it is going to commit or push, i.e., show me all the changed files and the changes in those files in clear before I hit the commit button.